xddq/ts2typebox/README.md

       When used, strips all types from the generated code.
-This can be helpful if you want to use your Typescript types inside your input file (which probably contains comments) as source of truth and still use the generated JSON schema validators (typebox values) to validate data based on these types.
+This can be helpful if you want to use your Typescript types inside your input file (which probably contains comments) as source of truth and still use the generated TypeBox code (schema validators) to validate data based on these types.
       When using this option you probably want to also provide a custom transformValue function since two same symbols can't be imported from two different files.
 For an example take a look inside the repo under ./examples/skip-type-creation.